a-r-m-i-n/dce/Documentation/Introduction/Index.rst

 + Also the detail page title can get adjusted with an expression
 + When **DCE container** is also enabled, content elements which' detail page is **not** triggered, on current page, can get hidden automatically
++ DCE provides a custom XML Sitemap data provider (EXT:seo) to index detail pages of DCEs, like regular pages

 Easy templating (using Fluid)